euphonie/study-notes/Computer Science/Theory/Statistics/Continuous Distributions (cont.).md

 # **Normal distribution**

 Often observed in most natural events.
 Extreme values in a distribution curve are called **Outliers** and don't feature frequently in this distributions.
-	- **Student's-T distribution**.
-When there is limited data to an event, this type of distribution can be used as it is a small sample approximation of a normal distribution.
-It accommodates extremes values significantly better.

 ![Student's-T distribution](https://raw.githubusercontent.com/euphonie/study-notes/master/Computer%20Science/Theory/Statistics/studentst.png)